patrick-hignell/patrick-hignell/README.md

 I therefore saw the need to create a costume database which would store information about past Eurovision entries with screenshots so that people could easily find inspiration for their costume.

-With the skills that I have learned at Dev Academy I began working on turning the database in to an interactive website as my personal project.
+With the skills that I learned at Dev Academy I began working on turning the database in to an interactive website as my personal project.

 <details>
 <summary><em>Screenshot</em></summary>